-The coding instructions and the category scheme were adapted several times.
-The manual variable indicates the version of the coding instructions.
-On our website all versions of the coding instructions are available as well as a document that illustrates the major differences between the five versions.
+The Coding Instructions and the Category Scheme were adapted several times.
+The manual variable indicates the version of the Coding Instructions.
+On our website all versions of the Coding Instructions are available as well as a document that illustrates the major changes between the five different versions.

-•
+0 No manual

-1 manual version 1
+1 Manual version 1

-2 manual version 2
+2 Manual version 2

-3 manual version 3
+3 Manual version 3

-4 manual version 4
+4 Manual version 4

-5 manual version 5
+5 Manual version 5

-998 not applicable
+998 Not applicable

-999 no information whether a handbook was used or not
+999 No information whether a handbook was used or not